pattonsgirl/CS3900-AppSoftwareDev/Microservices/ProjectUpdate-Microservices.md

 Through the microservices unit, you have been detangling layers & mappings for endpoints.
 The group project will have you defining and implementing endpoints for your group project.

-In your group project github repository, create a folder named `PROJECTTHEME-service`, replacing PROJECTHEME with your group's project theme.
+In your group project GitHub repository, create a folder named `PROJECTTHEME-service`, replacing PROJECTHEME with your group's project theme.
     - Add a folder named `READMES` to the `PROJECTTHEME-service` folder.
     - Have **ONE TEAM MEMBER** copy in their Assignment 7 code to the `PROJECTTHEME-service` folder, at minimum with a working `healthcheck` GET endpoint.
 Verify all team members can pull this base and run the project on their system.
     - Add common exception class files from the [WorkOrder Pro `exception` folder](https://github.com/pattonsgirl/CS3900-AppSoftwareDev/tree/main/Microservices/work-order-pro-service/src/main/java/com/wsu/workorderproservice/exception) - adjust to refer to your project package.

-This is where github repository version management is going to come in clutch.
+This is where GitHub repository version management is going to come in clutch.
 > [!TIP]
 > Have team members build their endpoints on different branches.
 Name the branch with the corresponding endpoint.
 Merge branches with `main` once branch endpoint is built and tested.